plammens/PySimplex/README.md

 Python implementation of the primal simplex algorithm, by Paolo Lammens and Luis Sierra Muntané.

-Mathematical Programming, Mathematics degree, *FME - Universitat Politècnica de Catalunya*.
+Assignment for Mathematical Programming, Mathematics degree, *FME - Universitat Politècnica de Catalunya*.

 View the [report](simplex_implementation_report.pdf) for more details.